2024-2025 Edition

 Department website: http://www.wesleyan.edu/qac/index.html

-The Data Analysis Minor provides a basic introduction to data analysis, including the theory and practical skills needed to collect and prepare data for analysis, explore and visualize data, build models and test hypotheses, discover insights, and communicate results in meaningful ways.
-The Data Analysis Minor is designed to strengthen the student's ability to apply statistical, mathematical, and programming methods to traditional areas of empirical research within their fields.
+The Data Analysis Minor provides students with a basic introduction to data analysis, giving them the theory and practical skills needed to collect and prepare data for analysis, explore and visualize data, build models and test hypotheses, discover insights, and communicate results meaningfully.
+Students will strengthen their ability to apply statistical, mathematical, and programming methods to traditional areas of empirical research within their fields.
+To complete the minor, five course credits are required in the following areas: Basic Knowledge, Mathematical, Statistical and Computing Foundations, and selected Applied Electives.

 Minor Requirements